MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-create-record.md

 ---
-title: "Create records | MicrosoftDocs"
+title: "Create records for conversations| MicrosoftDocs"
-description: "Learn how you can create a record by using the various methods in the Omnichannel for Customer Service app."
+description: "Learn how you can create a record by using various methods in Omnichannel for Customer Service."
 author: neeranelli
 ms.author: nenellim
 manager: shujoshi